JulienPascal/bc-MC-PEA/README.md

 The notebooks in this folder were executed on Google Colab (CPU, High RAM mode).
 The notebooks created zip files, that were then downloaded and moved inside this repository.

+### Folder `3.irreversible_investment`
+Solve stochastic growth model with irreversible investment, using a **regression-based approach.**
+- `irreversible_investment_Colab_9.ipynb`: compares accuracy and speed for several choices of M and N. Creates Figure 2 and 3.
+This notebook executed on Google Colab (CPU, High RAM mode).
+It creates the .zip file `irreversible_investment_Colab_9.zip`, that was then downloaded and moved inside this repository.
+- `irreversible_investment_2.ipynb`: notebook executed locally, to create Figure 4 (`example_simlation_binding_3x2.pdf`)

+### Folder `4.irreversible_investment_SGD`
+Solve stochastic growth model with irreversible investment, using a **gradient-descent approach.**
+- `irreversible_investment_SGD_Colab_4.ipynb`: uses SGD, creates Figure 5.
+- `irreversible_investment_SGD_Colab_5.ipynb`: uses Adam, creates Figure 6.

+The notebooks in this folder were executed on Google Colab (CPU, High RAM mode).
+The notebooks created zip files, that were then downloaded and moved inside this repository.

 ---

 ### Computational details